-As described in Chapter 2, Project Description and Alternatives, Section 2.5.2, Operations and Maintenance Common to Alternatives 1, 2, and 3, under Emergency Release, Sites Reservoir would be designed to meet DSOD requirements, including the following:
+As described in the Emergency Release section of Chapter 2, Project Description and Alternatives, Sites Reservoir would be designed to meet DSOD requirements, including the following:

 - Ability to reduce the depth of water in the reservoir by 10% of the reservoir depth within 7 days.
 Reservoir depth is defined as the elevation difference between the maximum normal operating water surface elevation (WSE) and the top of dead pool elevation. - Ability to drain the reservoir to dead pool within 90-120 days.